 He returned to the squad for the 2020 Six Nations, going into the competition with 45 test caps scoring 17 tries.
 He had 17 caps in previous Six Nations scoring 8 tries.

-Watson has again been included in the British & Irish Lions squad for the 2021 tour to South Africa.
+Watson was included in the British & Irish Lions squad for the 2021 tour to South Africa.

 Lions # 816, Appearances: 6, Points: 5